Legends of Kruger: Lukimbi (MPU-DUR)

 *UPDATED VISA RULES*

-The Embassy of Mozambique has advised that all foreign passport holders are now required to apply for a visa prior to departure - Tourist Visas and Business Visas are no longer issued on arrival.
-Any foreigners arriving without a visa will be denied entry and sent to South Africa or another country.
-Please ensure you have purchased a Mozambique Visa prior to sailing.
+The Embassy of Mozambique has advised that all foreign passport holders are required to have a Visa for entry.
+Any foreigners arriving without a visa will be denied entry.
+Please ensure you have a Visa prior to departing for this overland.

 South African Immigrations requires that you have at least 2 consecutive double-blank pages in your passport, or entry to the country could be denied.
 Passports should also be valid for more than 6 months at the time of travel.